galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 By default, the Galasa Ecosystem Helm chart creates a Kubernetes Secret containing configuration details for Dex.
 If you want to apply your own Dex configuration as a Secret, your Dex configuration must be provided in a `config.yaml` key within the Secret, and the value of the `config.yaml` key must be a valid Dex configuration.

 For more information on configuring Dex, see the  <a href=https://dexidp.io/docs target="_blank"> Dex documentation</a>.

+## Configure the 'owner' of the Galasa service
+When the Galasa service starts up, if a user is configured as one of the "owners" of the Galasa service logs in, they will have administration rights throughout the Galasa service.

+You need to configure the `values.yaml` file to set the `galasaOwnersLoginIds` property to refer to the login-id used by the service owner.
+You can set multiple owners by adding a comma-separated list of login ids.

+If you don't set this property, then nobody will be able to login to the service with administrator rights.

+Once you have logged-in as the owner, you may set the user role of other users to enable more than one administrator.

+If you no longer need the 'owner' access rights, remove the nominated user from the `values.yaml` setting and use Helm to update the service configuration.

 ## Installing the chart